 “It’s a commercial highway.
 That’s something people lose track of.
 It’s all about people turning a dollar, making a buck.
 They want to sell you a hot meal, a tank of gas, a room for the night, a handful of postcards, a book.
 If that commercial angle stops, then the route dies because the people will leave.
 And that’s more important than all of the attractions on the road.
 You can have all the smiling blue whales, totem poles, painted deserts and everything else, but without the people, it won’t work.
 It’s a people’s highway,” says Wallis.

 During the 1930s, though, Route 66 became an escape route.
 The Dust Bowl devastated Oklahoma.
 Farmers found themselves without farms.
 Then banks closed.
 Then businesses started closing.
 Hundreds of thousands of Oklahomans were reduced to poverty almost overnight.
 With no other options, they packed up and headed to California to make new starts.
 The road they took was Route 66.

 Route 66 is a constantly evolving organism.
 The lights go out in some things and they come on in others – like Arcadia’s POPS.
 On the northeast fringes of Oklahoma City, a neon-ringed, 66-foot-tall pop bottle marks the spot.
 The restaurant serves typical American fare – hamburgers, fries, hot dogs and so on.
 All the stuff that’s really bad for your health but tastes so good it’s worth the trade-off.
 You can wash the food down with a choice from more than 600 different sodas.
-The diner fulfills its promise to capture the colorful, freewheeling, fun essence of Route 66.
+The diner promises to capture the colorful, freewheeling, fun essence of Route 66.
 It delivers on that with its unusual, cantilevered architecture alone.
 And when you’re finished, you can fill up the tank, too.

 Just outside of Amarillo sits one of Route 66’s most memorable sites, Cadillac Ranch.
 Commissioned by eccentric artist and philanthropist Stanley Marsh 3, this public art offering features 10 Cadillacs buried face down.
 The cars run from youngest to oldest models, capturing the evolution and disappearance of the tail fin and lean at the same angle as the Great Pyramid of Egypt.

 No two photos of Cadillac Ranch are the same.
 The public is encouraged to bring spray paint and make its own artistic contributions, changing the look of the cars repeatedly and regularly.
 The stripped and rusted automobiles are covered with graffiti – just like the walls of empty inner Motor City, where they were born.
-While it’s a clever monument to a lost era, the routine participation of the public (and the growing mounds of spray paint cans) suggest that while fins are out, Route 66 is still in.??
+While it’s a clever monument to a lost era, the routine participation of the public (and the growing mounds of spray paint cans) suggest that while fins are out, Route 66 is still in.